gamesbook/protograf/docs/source/terminology.rst

    its starting location; can be one of:  *left*, *centre*, or *right*
 -  **align_vertical** - used to move an ``Image`` vertically, relative to its starting location; can be one of:  *top*, *middle*, or *bottom*
+-  **cell** - not a value that can be set, but the reference to either a space, or an intersection point, for an :ref:`AbstractGame <abstractgame-command>`
 -  **cx** - the centre position of a shape, measured in the horizontal direction; its usually the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge